Rixter21/ofo-redo/design.md

    - Uses setTimeout instead of setInterval for better error handling
    - If server becomes unavailable, the service worker unregisters itself
    - Includes proper error handling to prevent cascading failures
+   - **New in v1.3**: Added initial delay (5 seconds) before first check
+   - **New in v1.3**: Implemented retry mechanism (3 attempts with 2 second delay)
+   - **New in v1.3**: More robust error handling for network failures
    - This ensures the service worker doesn't continue serving cached content when server is down

+### Server Startup Race Condition Fix

+**New in v1.3**:

+To address the race condition during server startup where the service worker might unregister itself prematurely:

+1. **Server-side Improvements**:

+   - server-status.json is now initialized before the server starts listening
+   - Status file is updated immediately when server starts, not after listening
+   - Periodic status updates (every 30 seconds) ensure the file is always current
+   - Graceful shutdown handler updates status to "offline" when server stops

+2. **Client-side Improvements**:

+   - Added startup delay in register-sw.js to give server time to initialize
+   - Implemented retry mechanism for server availability checks
+   - More lenient validation of server status during startup period
+   - Enhanced error handling for network failures and timeouts
+   - Increased timeout values to accommodate slower server responses
+   - Added detailed logging for troubleshooting availability issues

+3. **Service Worker Improvements**:
+   - Added initial delay before first server availability check
+   - Implemented retry mechanism before unregistering
+   - Enhanced error handling for network failures
+   - More detailed logging for troubleshooting

 ### Exclusions